franciscorafart/learning-notes/comptia/network+/messer/OSI.md

 # OSI Model

-Mnemotecnia: `All People Seem To Need Data Processing` =>
+Mnemotecnia: `All People Seem To Need Data Processing` => Or
+Mnemotecnica: `Please do not Throw Sausage Pizza Away`

 ### Application - Layer 7
 - Layer we get to see